cbmr-data/cbmr-data.github.io/esrum/_sources/services/r.rst.txt

      Loading requirement: gcc/8.5.0

-R modules installed using versions of R other than ``4.3.x`` will not be available on the RStudio server and you will need to install them again.
+R modules installed using versions of R other than ``4.3.x`` will not be available on the RStudio server, and you will need to install them again.

 .. warning::